opendata-stuttgart/sensor.community/README.md

 1. Create locale file

-duplicate `locales/en.json` file and rename it to language by [iso-3166-alpha2](https://en.wikipedia.org/wiki/ISO_3166-1) coding, for example *vn* for Vietnam.
+duplicate `locales/en.json` file and rename it to language by [iso-3166-alpha2](https://en.wikipedia.org/wiki/ISO_3166-1) coding, for example *fr* for French.
 Translate the **values** in the locale file:
 ```javascript
 {